Veronica-MN/SQL-Portfolio/README.md

 ## Student Enrollments and Completions

-In this mini-project, I analyse, as the BI/Data Analyst in the company,  the career track enrollments and achievements of students at a fictional online school focusing on providing Data related courses/career tracks such as Data Science, Data Analytics, Business Analyst as well as AI training, technical expertise, resume building support just to name a few.
+In this mini-project, I analyse, as the BI/Data Analyst in the company,  the career track/course enrollments and achievements of students at a fictional online school focusing on providing Data related courses/career tracks such as Data Science, Data Analytics, Business Analyst as well as AI training, technical expertise, resume building support just to name a few.
+The analysis is of data between January 2022 - December 2022.

-I'll be working with a relatively small [SQL dataset](sql_and_tableau.sql), comprising only two tables and around a thousand rows, to analyse the the career track enrollments and achievements of Students and answer the following questions
+I'll be working with a relatively small [SQL dataset](sql_and_tableau.sql), comprising only two tables and around a thousand rows, to analyse the the career course enrollments and achievements of Students.

-   - What is the number of enrolled students monthly?
-Which is the month with the most enrollments?
-Speculate about the reason for the increased numbers
-   - Which career track do students enroll most in?
-   - What is the career track completion rate?
-Can you say if it’s increasing, decreasing, or staying constant with time?
-   - How long does it typically take students to complete a career track?
-What type of subscription is most suitable for students who aim to complete a career track: monthly, quarterly, or annual?
-   - What advice and suggestions for improvement would you give the 365 team to boost engagement, increase the track completion rate, and motivate students to learn more consistently?

 I will visualise the results using [Tableau](https://public.tableau.com/app/profile/veronica.mucha/vizzes)